jank-lang/setup-jank/README.md

 # setup-jank

-This action sets up [jank](https://jank-lang.org/) for use in GitHub Actions.
+This action sets up [jank](https://jank-lang.org/) for use in Github Actions.

 > [!WARNING]
-> Since jank is still in Alpha, this will always download the latest binary
+> Since jank is still in alpha, this will always download the latest binary
 > built from main.